Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Methodology

 \subsection{Two-stream deep active learning framework}

-The detailed framework of MSML-TSAL is presented in Fig. \ref{framework}, which contains a sample stream and a label stream.
-The core of sample stream is to select informative samples.
-The label stream is to assign pseudo labels by confidence validation.
-At first, we perceive all unlabeled images as the candidate pool.
-At discrete AL iteration $t$, for each unlabeled image, MSML provides a prediction state $S_t$.
-Then decision agent can make an action for sample selection according to $S_t$ and selection strategy.
-Then pseudo labels are assigned by confidence validation.
-The final annotations would be confirmed by human-machine interaction (HMI) to fine-tune the MSML model.
+The detailed framework of MSML-TSAL is presented in Fig. \ref{framework}.
+Firstly, we regard all unlabeled images as the candidate pool.
+At each AL iteration $t$, in the sample stream, the MSML network provides a prediction state $S_t$ for unlabeled images.
+Then decision agent makes an action for sample selection according to the state and selection strategy.
+Then pseudo labels are assigned by confidence validation in the label stream.
+The final annotations would be confirmed by HMI to fine-tune the MSML model.
 This iterative operation repeats until the expected performance of MSML or the empty candidate pool.